Pizzagate conspiracy theory: Shooting incident

+Other events

 On January 12, 2017, Yusif Lee Jones, a 52-year-old man from Shreveport, Louisiana, pleaded guilty in the U.S. District Court for the Western District of Louisiana to making a threatening phone call to Besta Pizza, another pizzeria on the same block as Comet Ping Pong, three days after Welch's attack.
 He said he threatened Besta to "save the kids", and "finish what the other guy didn't".

-In 2018, the city of Portsmouth, England experienced its own version of Pizzagate when the Scottish owner of a vaping business was targeted in what the Sunday Times called a "xenophobic campaign".
+The city of Portsmouth, England experienced its own version of Pizzagate when the Scottish owner of a vaping business was targeted in what the Sunday Times called a "xenophobic campaign" in 2018.
 This lasted six months.
-The main culprit — a man called Oliver Redmond — was prosecuted and sentenced to five months in prison.
+The main culprit, Oliver Redmond, was prosecuted and sentenced to five months in prison.
 Judge William Mousley QC also imposed a three-year restraining order and was quoted as follows: "Mr Cheape said he saw 15 to 20 screenshots a day regarding him, his partner, and his business.
 It was described as a paedophile grooming operation, and the suggestion was made that the children were in the basement of the store, and he described that you were passing information on to his suppliers that he was a paedophile and that there was an international investigation involving Mr Cheape."

-On January 25, 2019, Comet Ping Pong suffered an arson attack when a fire was started in one of its backrooms.
+Comet Ping Pong suffered an arson attack when a fire was started in one of its backrooms on January 25, 2019.
 Employees quickly extinguished the blaze and nobody was injured.
 The perpetrator escaped, but was arrested a few days later while climbing a fence at the Washington Monument and tied to the arson via security footage.
 He had posted a video referencing QAnon prior to the arson.

 Debunking

 The conspiracy theory has been widely discredited and debunked.
 It has been judged to be false after detailed investigation by the fact-checking website Snopes.com and The New York Times.
-Numerous news organizations have debunked it as a conspiracy theory, including: The New York Observer, The Washington Post, The Independent, The Huffington Post, The Washington Times, the Los Angeles Times, Fox News, CNN, and the Miami Herald.
+Numerous news organizations have debunked it as a conspiracy theory, including The New York Observer, The Washington Post, The Independent, The Huffington Post, The Washington Times, the Los Angeles Times, Fox News, CNN and the Miami Herald.
 The Metropolitan Police Department of the District of Columbia characterized the matter as "fictitious".

 Much of the purported evidence cited by the conspiracy theory's proponents had been taken from entirely different sources and made to appear as if it supported the conspiracy.
 Images of children of family and friends of the pizzeria's staff were taken from social media sites such as Instagram and claimed to be photos of victims.

-On December 10, 2016, The New York Times published an article that analyzed the theory's claims.
+The New York Times published an article that analyzed the theory's claims on December 10, 2016.
 They emphasized that: